Downloads and Templates

 Includes English and Spanish versions of the form

 When needed, you can also consider exploring royalty-free image sites.
-This short list includes sites that offer freely-licensed visual media content, though fees may be applied to certain pics in some situations.
+These sites offer freely-licensed visual media content, though fees may apply in some situations.

 - Creative Commons